nv-legate/legate.numpy/README.md

 NumPy API is still incomplete, programs that use unimplemented features will still work (assuming enough memory) by falling back to the canonical NumPy implementation.

-If you have questions, please contact us at legate(at)nvidia.com.

 ## Installation